 This recipe came a couple of days late because I’ve been traveling.
 We visited in Germany where my mother-in-law had her 70th anniversary.
-It was a nice party with nice people.
+It was a wonderful party with nice people.

 Would be great to hear your opinion on this pumpkin spice latte if you try it out, especially if you have tried out some commercial versions before.

 UPDATE: Here is the direct link to the recipes on my Facebook page.
 The first recipe is for Pumpkin Spice Hot Milk, and the second one is for Pumpkin Spice Hot Chocolate.